Media and Communications

-The Media Department (MD) was established 9 years ago to address the increase of Islamophobic reports and distorted images and perceptions portrayed about Islam and Muslims.
-The need for effective quick response to address the constant bias in news reports was recognized by Mlna Ihsaan Hendricks, who met with Iqbal Jassat, the Chairman of the Media Review Network in order to establish the media department in 2006.
-The department was therefore established to provide a voice that would encourage the media to uphold the ethics of journalism by providing the public with balanced and fair reporting.
+The Media Department was established 9 years ago to address the increase of Islamophobic reports and distorted images and perceptions portrayed about Islam and Muslims.
+The need for an effective, quick response to address the constant bias in news reports was recognized by Moulana Ihsaan Hendricks, who met with Iqbal Jassat, the Chairman of the Media Review Network in order to establish the media department in 2006.
+The department’s aim was to provide a voice that would encourage the media to uphold the ethics of journalism by providing the public with balanced and fair reporting.

 Being cognizant of the historical effects of biased reporting designed to stigmatize, vilify and marginalize certain groups, the department engages with the electronic and printed media directly or when necessary via bodies such as the Ombudsman, ICASA, BCCSA etc.

 The department which was initiated to address and monitor the media for Islamophobia during a time when local media was influenced by international media which supported the US Administration during their “war on terror” has evolved over the past 9 years and included many other functions which would enhance and effectively address the misunderstanding about Islam.
 Thus, we have

 Thus, we have adopted a three pronged approach, the first being the Public Relation functions, then the reactive and proactive function.
 This process has stimulated discourse on various media platforms where discussions on Islam, Muslims, their traditions and culture has improved relations.

 Channels are kept open by disseminating all media statements and articles to both Islamic and mainstream media, as well as uploading onto the MJC’s website.
 By normalizing relations, we continue to increase understanding of Islam and creating healthy interest in the affairs of Muslims.
 Open discussions